abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 **Parameter:** channel - 1 to 16
 **Parameter:** on - time period 0 to 4095
 **Parameter:** off - time period 0 to 4095.
-Total on time and off time can not exceed 4095
+Total on-time and off-time can not exceed 4095
 **Returns:** null

 ---